tuosuniversity/Vellum/Output/EN/1_The Power of Perception/09_Mindfulness_According_to_Science.md

 ## Article 2

-### SEO-Optimized Title: From Ancient Wisdom to Modern Science: The Journey of Mindfulness Programs
+### From Ancient Wisdom to Modern Science: The Journey of Mindfulness Programs

 ### Article Body: